javiacei/developing_in_a_black_hole/speech.md

 # Title

 Hi all.
-Thank you that to be here.
+Thank you to be here.

 My name is Javier Aceituno and I'm a Software Engineer at Ontruck

 I'm sure that you are thinking...
 What is this talk about?

-I don't you but, when I'm coding I always need two principal tools.
+Ok, when I'm coding I use two principal tools.
-In one hand I need an editor to read/write and modify the code and in the other hand I always need a terminal to execute django tasks like makemigrations, create a commit and push it to GitHub, run a new docker container and for example execute tests of my application.
+In one hand I use an editor to read/write and modify the code and in the other hand I always need a terminal to execute django tasks like makemigrations, create a commit and push it to GitHub, run a new docker container and for example execute tests of my application.

-I usually give talks about code in living sessions and, in/at? the end of the talk, I always receive the same questions ...
+I usually give talks about code in living sessions and, in/at? the end of the talk, I always receive the same question ...
 What are the tools that you are using? and the answer is always the same... is vim... and tmux ... and people said ... really?
 Do you have colors in vim?
 Can you split windows inside the terminal?
 How do you do?

-For that reason I have prepared this talk, to show you the tools that I use every day for coding.
+For that reason I have prepared this talk, to show you the tools that I use every day for coding and make me more productive.

 So let's start ...